ajeetraina/dhi-sample-demos/maven/guides/README.md

 - Maven builds applications, it doesn't run them
 - After Maven creates JARs/WARs, you run those with JRE/JDK images
 - There's no use case for a "runtime Maven container"
+- The Docker image already has mvn as its ENTRYPOINT, so we're accidentally running mvn mvn clean compile.

 ```